stjude-rust-labs/sprocket-action/README.md

 # Sprocket GitHub Action

-This action provides the functionality of the [Sprocket](https://github.com/stjude-rust-labs/sprocket) tool.
+This action provides select functionality of the [Sprocket](https://github.com/stjude-rust-labs/sprocket) command line tool for use in CI/CD pipelines.

 ## `check` | `lint`